 Each year, SUNY Cortland provides more than $1 million in scholarship assistance to more than 1,000 students.
 The financial aspects of scholarships are governed by rules and regulations administered by the Financial Aid Office.

-New students starting in Fall 2019 who earn an award will be notified prior to the May 1 admission deposit deadline.
-To view scholarship opportunities, students must be accepted into the College and they must log in to myRedDragon.
+New students starting in Fall 2021 who earn an award will be notified prior to the May 1 admission deposit deadline.
+To view scholarship opportunities, students must be accepted and they must log in to myRedDragon.

 Students may apply online for select scholarships that are based on academic performance, financial need or other criteria determined by donors.
 Visit the How to Apply page for application instructions.